gvwilson/sdxpy/src/intro/index.md

 -   Use [Git][git] to save and share files.
     (It's OK not to know [the more obscure commands][git_man_page_generator].)

-This book is also designed to help another persona:
+These chapters ([%f intro-syllabus %]) are also designed to help another persona:

 > *Yim teaches two college courses on software development.
 > They are frustrated that so many books talk about details but not about design
 > and use examples that their students can't relate to.
-> This material will give them material they can use in class
+> This book will give them material they can use in class
 > and starting points for course projects.*
 > {: .continue}